We Are the World

-"We Are the World" is a charity single originally recorded by the supergroup USA for Africa in 1985.
-It was written by Michael Jackson and Lionel Richie and produced by Quincy Jones and Michael Omartian for the album We Are the World.
-With sales in excess of 20 million copies, it is the eighth-bestselling physical single of all time.
+"We Are the World" is a charity single recorded by the supergroup USA for Africa in 1985.
+It was written by Michael Jackson and Lionel Richie and produced by Quincy Jones for the album We Are the World, meant to raise money for the 1983–1985 famine in Ethiopia.
+With sales in excess of 20 million physical copies, it is the eighth-best-selling single of all time.

-Soon after the UK-based group Band Aid released "Do They Know It's Christmas?" in December 1984, the musician and activist Harry Belafonte began to think about an American benefit single for African famine relief.
-He enlisted fundraiser Ken Kragen to help bring the vision to reality.
-The duo contacted several musicians, and enlisted Jackson and Richie to write the song; they completed the writing seven weeks after the release of "Do They Know It's Christmas?", and only one night before "We Are the World"'s first recording session, on January 21, 1985.
-The historic event brought together some of the era's best-known musicians.
+Soon after the British group Band Aid released "Do They Know It's Christmas?" in December 1984, musician and activist Harry Belafonte decided to create an American benefit single for African famine relief.
+Mega-agent Ken Kragen enlisted several musicians for the project.
+Jackson and Richie completed the writing the night before the first recording session, on January 28, 1985.
+The event brought together some of the era's best-known recording artists, including Bruce Springsteen, Cyndi Lauper, Paul Simon, Stevie Wonder, and Tina Turner.